yeti-switch/doc/docs/yeti-ui.rst

     Allow termination
         Specifies if gateway allowed to accept calls from YETI Sst enabled
-        Force to use SIP Session Timers, otherwise SST usage will be controled by signalling of the remote gateway.
+        Force to use SIP Session Timers, otherwise SST usage will be controlled by signaling of the remote gateway.
     Capacity
         Termination capacity limit for this gateway.
 In case of gateway usage for origination this attribute will be ignored.
     Acd limit